ibm-cloud-docs/databases-for-elasticsearch/elser-tutorial.md

    ```
    {: pre}

-Finally export the database access URL to your terminal environment (it will be required by subsequent steps)
+Finally, export the database access URL to your terminal environment (it will be required by subsequent steps)

    ```sh
     terraform output --json